 You Will Know When You Have Tooth Decay

 This is the type of false information that can lead to serious dental problems.
 There are no early symptoms of tooth decay.
 By the time you experience pain, your tooth decay has led to nerve damage, which means your decay is advanced and extensive.
-The only way to know if you have tooth decay —and to prevent it — is to visit Melissa Dennison twice a year for a checkup and cleaning.
+The only way to know if you have tooth decay —and to prevent it — is to visit Melissa Newman twice a year for a checkup and cleaning.